 5. Many metal processing industries use thermocouples in their rugged conditions to monitor the heat of their steel, copper, nickel, and more.

-RTD vs Thermocouple verdict
+Thermistor vs RTD vs Thermocouple verdict

 From the differences mentioned above, we can select RTD for measuring range up to 650 °C with linear output, however, thermocouples can be selected for temperatures above 650 °C and rugged environment.
 Thermistors come in handy when you need precise measurements in a small temperature range, for example to avoid overheating.